Arena District - Columbus Ohio

 Around the 1990s the entire area was practically abandoned but the city of Columbus started envisioning a redevelopment opportunity.
 Because the land was owned by the city of Columbus, many firms and investors vyed for redevelopment plans and in 1996, proposals were reviewed and the City Council approved the redevelopment proposal from Nationwide Realty investors and sold the 23 acres of land for over $11 million.
 Working with the Columbus Dispatch Printing Company along with private investors and the city of Columbus, NRI, along with others began the redevelopment project and the Nationwide Arena, residential areas and more commercial buildings were constructed and renovated.
 By 2013, the last phase of the Arena District started to be completed in 2014, which includes the new headquarters for Columbia Gas of Ohio.

 The Arena was completed in 2000 and is the home of the Columbus Blue Jackets Hockey Team and seats over 20,000 attendees.
 Nearby is the Lifestyles Community Pavilion, home to many concert venues and seats 2,200 inside and 4,500 outside in the backyard amphitheater.

-The Arena District has five new construction residential condominium buildings such as the condominiums of Northbank Park, the Burnham Square condominiums, the Flats on Vine and (II), and the arena crossing apartments.
+The Arena District has a few residential condominium buildings such as the condominiums of North Bank Park, the Burnham Square condominiums, the Flats on Vine and (II), and the Arena Crossing apartments.
 There are numerous shops, restaurants, bars and grills throughout the arena district so makes a great meeting location, a fun downtown hangout, and of course a sports venue.